datagovuk/ckanext-dgu/buildbot/README.rst

 #.
 Create a new DGU instance

-   i)   Select *Create a DGU Instance* from the main table on the home page.
+   i)   Log onto jenkins.ckan.org ii)  Select *Create a DGU Instance* from the main table on the home page.

-   ii)  Select *Build Now* from the menu on the left.
+   iii) Select *Build Now* from the menu on the left.

-   iii) Fill out the form, and click "Build*
+   iv)  Fill out the form, and click "Build*

         repo_name
           This is the name of the CKAN repository to use to install CKAN from.